Everything you need to know about becoming and Doula and choosing a Doula training…

 Certification often costs a lot more than non certifying courses because you need to go through (generally speaking) a more rigorous process and you often have some debriefing of mentoring included in that.
 Some people want this extra support and accountability and wish to pay extra to access that.
 If a certification doesn’t cost more I would be asking what exactly it includes that makes it a ‘certifiable’ course.
 And if you are paying a lot more for certification and don’t have those extra certifying elements, I would be asking what exactly you are paying for.

-We used to learn via apprenticeships.
+As I said above, we used to learn via apprenticeships/mentorships.
 Wisdom being past down over generations.
 Just because this has been lost in its original, organic form, doesn’t mean it is not still a necessary part of human nature and human survival today.
 You wouldn’t go to a hairdresser or massage therapist or even a midwife who had only done a few modules of their course, or used their own birthing experiences as their basis for training, why is Doula work not valid and worthy of the same standards?
 (I do know a fair few Doulas who thought their own births were enough training… you can probably guess how that turned out).

 What if you really do not want to be certified?